Sanjay-Reddy-S/NLP-Assignments/README.md

 # NLP-Assignments
 Projects as part of UMass 585 course

 Gender_Age_Prediction is the final project for the course.
-The pdf inside the folder has more details.
+Given text samples (like hotel reviews or tweets or social media conversations) the system tries to predict the age and gender of the writer.
+The idea was inspired from [PAN challenge](http://pan.webis.de/clef16/pan16-web/author-profiling.html).
+The pdf inside the folder goes into more details and also presents the accuracies.

 HW-1 is a Naive Bayes implementation